primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 Above the Header Navigation bar, there are small links that bring you to
 pages that help you manage your account and contact information, as well
 as find out who is your site administrator.
+Clicking on the Primero icon from any page will take you back to the dashboard from anywhere.

 # Filtering